Magnitude meets persistence. Homology theories for filtered simplicial sets: Persistent vs. graded objects

 \section{Persistent vs.\ graded objects}

-Our aim is to study the homology of filtered simplicial sets such as those introduced in Section \ref{S:filtered simplicial sets}, and we are thus interested in functors ${\PPP^+}^\op\to \ch_\Ab$.
+Our aim is to study the homology of filtered simplicial sets such as those introduced in Section \ref{S:filtered simplicial sets}, and we are thus interested in functors ${\boldsymbol{[0,\infty]} }\to \ch_\Ab$.
 Since such functors are the central object of study in persistent homology, we introduce the following definition:

-\begin{definition} Let $C$ be a small category, and $(P,\leq)$ a poset, which we identify with the category $P$ with objects given by the elements of $P$ and exactly one morphism $p'\to p$ if $p'\leq p$.
-A functor $ P\to C$ is called a \define{$P$-persistent} element of the set of objects of $C$. \end{definition}
+\begin{definition} Let $C$ be a small category, and $(P,\leq, +)$ a monoidal poset, that is, a poset together with a monoid structure compatible with the order.
+We identify $(P,\leq, +)$ with the symmetric monoidal category $\boldsymbol{P}$ with objects given by the elements of $P$, exactly one morphism $p'\to p$ if $p'\leq p$, and tensor product given by $+$.
+A functor $ \boldsymbol{P}\to C$ is called a \define{$\boldsymbol{P}$-persistent} element of the set of objects of $C$. \end{definition}

-\begin{example} Let $P=\N$ and let $\leq$ be the usual order on the natural numbers, and further let $C=\K \Vect$ be the category of vector spaces over a field $\K$ together with linear maps.
-There is an isomorphism of categories between the functor category of $\N$-persistent vector spaces over $\K$ and the category of $\N$-graded modules over the polynomial ring $\K[x]$.
-Implicit in this isomorphism is the fact that we are endowing the poset $(\N,\leq)$ with the usual monoid structure given by addition, which is compatible with the order.
-Similarly, when we consider the poset $([0,\infty],\leq)$ together with monoid structure given by addition, there is an isomorphism of categories between the functor category of $[0,\infty]$-persistent vector spaces and the category of $[0,\infty]$-graded modules over the monoid ring $\K[([0,\infty],+)]$.
-Furthermore, finitely generated modules correspond to persistent vector spaces of ``finitely presented type'' \cite{CK17}.
-This is known as the Correspondence Theorem in the persistent homology literature, and $\N$-, as well as $[0,\infty]$-persistent vector spaces are usually called \define{persistence modules}. \end{example}
+\begin{example} Consider $(\N,\leq, +)$ where $\leq$ and $+$ are the usual order and addition on the natural numbers.
+Further, let $C=\K \Vect$ be the category of vector spaces over a field $\K$ together with $\K$-linear maps.
+There is an isomorphism of categories between the functor category of $\NN$-persistent vector spaces over $\K$ and the category of $\N$-graded modules over the polynomial ring $\K[x]$.
+Similarly, when we consider the monoidal poset $([0,\infty],\leq,+)$ where $\leq$ and $+$ are the usual order and addition on real numbers, there is an isomorphism of categories between the functor category of $\boldsymbol{[0,\infty]}$-persistent vector spaces and the category of modules graded by $([0,\infty],\leq +)$ over the monoid ring $\K[([0,\infty],+)]$.
+Furthermore, finitely presented modules correspond to persistent vector spaces of ``finitely presented type'' \cite{CK17}.
+This is known as the Correspondence Theorem in the persistent homology literature, and $\mathbb{N}$-, as well as $\boldsymbol{[0,\infty]}$-persistent vector spaces are usually called \define{persistence modules}. \end{example}

-On the other hand, we will see that in magnitude homology one ``forgets'' the information given by the inclusion maps in the filtration of a simplicial sets, and thus the chain complexes that one ends up with are more properly \emph{graded} objects, rather than persistent objects.
+We will see that in magnitude homology one ``forgets'' the information given by the inclusion maps in the filtration of a simplicial sets, and thus the chain complexes that one ends up with are more properly \emph{graded} objects, rather than persistent objects.